symbiote-h2020/SymbioteCloud/README.md

 - [Nginx](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/) - represents Interworking Interface/Interworking Service component of the architecture, and is used for redirecting requests from and to platform components
   - Nginx needs to be configured so that it redirects correctly to the various components.  (more instructions [here](http://nginx.org/en/docs/beginners_guide.html)).
 This can be done by the placing the following [nginx.conf](https://github.com/symbiote-h2020/SymbioteCloud/blob/master/resources/conf/nginx.conf) in `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.
 (If there are issues, it may be better to simply copy the `server {...}` part in the default config file in `/etc/nginx/nginx.conf` (in Ubuntu/Debian)

-  - By using the configuration above, your Nginx will listen on port 8102 (https).
+  - By using the configuration above, your Nginx will listen on port 443 (https).
 To enable https (ssl) you need to provide certificate for your machine, which is also required in later steps (more precisely, in step 2.4.1, set-up of PAAM), so the same certificate can be re-used.
 When you obtain the certificate (using the certbot tool) copy them to the location: `/etc/nginx/ssl/` (you will need to create the _ssl_ folder).
 Location can be different, but the nginx process needs access to it.
+If you need to run Nginx on another port, you will need to change the nginx.conf.

 Besides that platform owner will need to provide a Java implementation of the platform-specific access to the resources and their readings (observations).
 So, some IDE for writing code and [Gradle](https://gradle.org/) (version at least 3.0) for building and running of the components is required .